pingcap/docs-tidb-operator/en/deploy-on-azure-aks.md

 ## Use local storage

 Use Azure LRS disks for storage in production environment.
-To simulate bare metal performance, use additional [NVMe SSD local store volumes](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-storage) provided by some Azure instances.
+To simulate bare-metal performance, use additional [NVMe SSD local store volumes](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-storage) provided by some Azure instances.
 You can choose such instances for the TiKV node pool to achieve higher IOPS and lower latency.

 > **Note:**
 >